 3. Turn the square box upside down, and draw windows on the side and cut them out with the exacto knife.
 I cut rounded windows in this top box.

-4. From the last box, cut two bow tie shapes made from equilateral triangles with 5 inch long sides.
+4. From the last box, cut two bow tie shapes made from equilateral triangles (triangles where all the sides are the same length.) with 5 inch long sides.
 These will form the top roof of the house.
 Tape them to the square box using double sided tape on the inside.

 5. Paint all three stories of the house with black acrylic paint.
 After it dries, paint on shutter, door, porch and roof details using gray paint.